"Waveforms" at the Horizon: Spin- waves on Schwarzschild geometry

+In particular, the first relation in \eqref{eq:WinfZinf} agrees with \cite{Fucito:2024wlg}.
 We conclude this section with some further comments on the falloff of our general expressions \eqref{eq:nearinfinity}.
 Examples of asymptotic solutions to the Einstein equations violating the leading-order peeling condition $\mathsf{\Psi}_{2-s} \sim \mathcal{O}(r^{-s-3})$ are discussed in the literature, see for instance~\cite{Damour:1985cm,Christodoulou:1986du,Winicour1985} and the recent account~\cite{Geiller:2024ryw} focusing on the case of gravitational scattering.
 In particular, it was pointed out that in the latter case $\mathsf{\Psi}_0$ can decay as $\mathcal{O}(r^{-4})$, which is slower than the result quoted in~\eqref{eq:Psi0peeling}.
 We notice that the peeling violating term in these papers is static, i.e.~$u$-independent.
 In frequency domain, this translates into $\delta(\omega)$ contributions, which are not included in our analysis.

 The property that the $\mathcal{O}(r^{-4})$ term in $\mathsf{\Psi}_0$ is static is in agreement with previous results stating that the first correction to the shear tensor, i.e.~$h^{(0)}_{AB}$ in\footnote{Notice that \eqref{eq:hexp} corresponds to the falloff condition we discussed just below \eqref{eq:BondiGauge}.}